sebasgebuis/infovis/docs/home.md

 # Work Distribution

 Sebastiaan Gebuis: Layed the foundation for the project.
 Made most of the visualisations in the beginning, which were further explored by others.
 Also responsible for the functioning of the repository / GitHub site.
 Wrote most of the "home.md" file.

-Anahita Foghahazadeh: Further explored visualisations and wrote in depth captions for all visualitions.
+Anahita Foghahazadeh: Found the dataset, further explored visualisations and wrote in depth captions for all visualitions.

 Ole Elders: Wrote the introduction in the "home.md" file.

 Padma Dhuney: Explored visualisations.

 # Github Repository